WHAT EXACTLY IS A BUSINESS SUIT?

 What is a business suit?

 As you might have guessed, a business suit is a more formal style of workwear that can be worn every day.
-Usually found in the office or a professional setting, it traditionally consists of a double-breasted jacket, dress shoes and darker fabrics.
+Usually found in the office or a professional setting, it traditionally consists of a jacket, matching trousers and smart shoes.
 It’s often worn with a crisp shirt in a neutral tone and an understated men’s tie.

 Where should you wear a business suit?

-Think: law firm, board meetings or meetings with your bank manager.
-That doesn’t need to mean boring and it doesn’t mean that you can’t express your own personality when it comes to your workwear.
-There are no rules that say you can’t wear your business suit for other events or occasions either, the choice is totally yours.
+Business suits are most often worn in corporate settings, though they also work for meetings or functions outside of the office too.
+That doesn’t mean that you can’t express your own personality when it comes to your workwear.
+There are no rules that say you can’t wear your business suit for other events or occasions outside of work either – the choice is totally yours.

-Many workplaces have adopted a more relaxed dress code or working from home, but that definitely doesn’t mean the business suit is dead.
-It’s the ideal workwear for when you want to look polished and be taken seriously especially for more formal work occasions, meetings and presentations.
+Many workplaces have adopted a more relaxed dress code since returning to the office, but that definitely doesn’t mean the business suit is dead.
+It’s the ideal workwear for when you want to look polished, especially for more formal work occasions or meetings and presentations.

 What should you wear with a business suit?

-When it comes to your accessories keep them subtle.
-Go for understated cufflinks, plainer shirts and ties and formal shoes – usually in black or brown, depending on the colour of your suit.
-Shoes with hole perforations, like brogues, are usually out but honestly, wear what you’re going to be more comfortable in at the office, as long as it’s a smart style.
+When it comes to your accessories, keep them subtle.
+Go for understated cufflinks, plainer shirts and formal shoes, usually in black or brown, depending on the colour of your suit.
+Shoes with hole perforations, like brogues, are the go-to but wear what you’re going to be more comfortable in at the office, as long as it’s a smart style.
+Loafers are a great alternative, and can be worn with casualwear such as jeans or chinos too.

 Tips for getting the right fit